usdot-jpo-ode/asn1_codec/README.md

      - One one conditional was added to make the above work, so it isn't a significant performance penalty; also the code was refactored to reuse several important parts.

+- The decoder will using the following XPath string to search for the unsecuredData hex bytes to decode into XML:

+     - `Ieee1609Dot2Data/content//unsecuredData`
+     - The double slash allow this search to find the right payload in `signedData` messages and `unsecuredData` messages (the latter is essentially unsigned).

 - The encoder will use UPER to ASN.1 encode the XML in the payload section of the metadata.

      - Right now we are just dealing with TIM MessageFrames so this should be sufficient.
      - Should be fairly easy to modify if we need to add other encodings.

-- The XML path: OdeAsn1Data/payload/dataType text information is adjusted as it moves through the ACM.
+- The XML path: `OdeAsn1Data/payload/dataType` text information is adjusted as it moves through the ACM.

-     - After ENCODING this text is changed to: us.dot.its.jpo.ode.model.OdeHexByteArray
+     - After ENCODING this text is changed to: `us.dot.its.jpo.ode.model.OdeHexByteArray`
-     - After DECODING this text is changed to: us.dot.its.jpo.ode.model.OdeXml (Note: not sure what is the write type string to use here).
+     - After DECODING this text is changed to: `us.dot.its.jpo.ode.model.OdeXml` (Note: not sure what is the write type string to use here).

-- The DECODER does use the elementType and encoderRule tags to determine which types of decoding to perform.
+- The DECODER does use the `elementType` and `encoderRule` tags to determine which types of decoding to perform.

+- Both the ENCODER and DECODER will check the ASN.1 constraints for the C structures that are built as data passes through the module.

+- I really recommend using the `-R` flag when testing.
+This will start with fresh log files every time and makes it easier to figure out what is happening without trying to find your place in a huge log file.

+     - I've attempted to annotate the logs with the function names that are performing the actions for traceability.

 # Required Encoding / Decoding Rules

+- IEEE 1609.2 ASN.1 is encoded as COER (canonical octet encoding rules): compiler api commands - asn_decode is used with the appropriate `ats_transfer_syntax` specified.
 - SAE j2735 ASN.1 is encoded into UPER (unaligned packed encoding rules): compiler api commands - uper_decoder and uper_encoder.
-- IEEE 1609.2 ASN.1 is encoded as COER (canonical octet encoding rules): compiler api commands - oer_decoder and oer_encoder.

 # Branch ODE-581 Instructions